 Check it out & stay tuned, many more to come!

-The Geffen's production of LDJIN was Broadway HD's first LIVESTREAM from an American Regional Theatre!
-On July 20, 2017 the final version of the play will be up on site for all to see & for years to come.
-If you couldn't get a ticket, or on the wrong coast or continent, click above soon to watch as six cameras beautifully capture all the nuances of our recent production at THE GEFFEN PLAYHOUSE!
+LDJIN was Broadway HD's first livestreamed production from an American Regional Theatre.
+On July 20, 2017 the edited version joined B'way HD's glorious collection of great theater & will be available to viewers for years to come.
+If you couldn't get a ticket, click above & see how six cameras beautifully capture all the nuances of our production at The Geffen Playhouse.

 READ // JEANIE HACKETT on her

 Interview, Broadway World

 I’ve always envisioned an ideal creative space . . . a place to go to work on a role, a play, to think, write, dream . . . walls to scribble on, paste, paint, collage.
 Costume pieces.
 Persian rugs on polished cement à la Peter Brook.
 Good paper, sharp pencils.
 A fully loaded Macbook.
 Dylan & Chopin.
 A high ceiling.

 A view of the sea.